Nutomic/ensichat/PROTOCOL.md

 Content-Type is one of those in section Content-Messages.

 Message ID is unique for each message by the same sender.
 A device MUST NOT ever send two messages with the same Message ID.

 Time is the unix timestamp of message sending.

-Only Content Messages have the Content-Type Message ID and Time fields.
+Only Content Messages have the Message ID and Time fields.

 ### Encryption Data